Browse journals > Journal of Plastic, Reconstructive & Aesthetic Surgery > Guide for authors

-Manuscripts must be accompanied by a covering letter signed by ALL the authors stating that the current "Guide for Authors" has been read, thereby indicating compliance with those instructions and acceptance of the conditions posed.
+Manuscripts must be accompanied by a covering letter stating that the current "Guide for Authors" has been read, thereby indicating compliance with those instructions and acceptance of the conditions posed.
 The letter should state that the authors have seen and agreed to the submitted version of the paper, and bear responsibility for it; that all who have been acknowledged as contributors or as providers of personal communications have agreed to their inclusion; that the material is original; and that it has been neither published elsewhere nor submitted for publication simultaneously.
 In addition the letter should state that if accepted, the paper will not be published elsewhere in the same or similar form, in English or in any other language, without written consent of the copyright holder.

 Failure to submit papers in accordance with these instructions will result in the return of the manuscript for correction before it is sent out for review.
 All copy must be typed double spaced, including text, bibliographies, figure legends and tables.
 Use a standard, easy-to-read wordprocessor font such as Times New Roman or Arial.
 All pages should be numbered in the bottom right corner or bottom centre.
 Papers should be set out as follows: title page, summary, keywords, text, acknowledgements, references, figure legends, tables.